Run safely sandboxed in a Docker container

 Why run the application in a container, instead of natively on your machine?

 • Good internet hygiene.
 It’s much safer, because the container is sandboxed: it can’t modify your host machine, except for writing downloaded media to the directory you specify.
 This is a very good idea when running random software you downloaded from the internet!
+The xz backdoor attempt discovered in 2024 shows how much effort malicious actors are willing to make to compromise peoples’ computers; don’t make it easier than it should be.

 • No need to install the various helper applications (ffmpeg, mkvmerge, mp4decrypt, MP4Box), which are already present in the container.